Understanding Insomnia Medications (cont.)

 Melatonin is a hormone produced by the pineal gland (located in the brain) during the dark hours of the day-night cycle (circadian rhythm).
 Melatonin levels in the body are low during daylight hours.
 The pineal gland responds to darkness by increasing melatonin levels in the body.
 This process is thought to be integral to maintaining circadian rhythm.
 Ramelteon is a prescription drug that stimulates melatonin receptors.
 It promotes the onset of sleep and helps normalize circadian rhythm disorders.
 It is approved by the US FDA for insomnia characterized by difficulty falling asleep.

 Who should not use these medications?

-Pregnancy: Benzodiazepines are Pregnancy Category X. This means benzodiazepines are contraindicated in women who are or may become pregnant as they may cause fetal harm when administered to a pregnant woman.
-Because many drugs are excreted in human milk, caution should be exercised when administered to a woman breastfeeding, as the effect on a nursing infant is not known.
+Pregnancy: Penal gland hormones are in Pregnancy Category C. This means there are no adequate and well-controlled studies in pregnant women for pineal gland hormones.
+Consult a physician to determine if the potential benefit justifies the potential risk to the fetus.
+Because many drugs are excreted in human milk, caution should be exercised when administered to a nursing woman as the effect of on a nursing infant is not known.

 Must Read Articles Related to Understanding Insomnia Medications

 The eMedicineHealth doctors ask about Insomnia Medications (Names and Side Effects):